 Conclusion

 Writing a quality letter of recommendation isn't easy, but it is critical to helping a person in their professional pursuits.
-A glowing letter of recommendation can mean the distinction between being successful and being forgotten.
+A glowing letter of recommendation can mean the distinction between being successful and forgotten.

 In this article, you learned how to write a recommendation letter.
 With the right effort, you can help them make a great impression and secure the ideal job opportunity.